 Twenty cabins dot the island (90 miles northwest of Duluth), each with its own decor and personality.
-The fanciest is Dreamcatcher (pictured at left), a four-story tree house with beautiful wooded views—and a $3,700/week price tag.
+The fanciest is Dreamcatcher (pictured at left), a four-story tree house with beautiful wooded views.

 A cabin on the north shore has one bedroom, while the rest range from two to five bedrooms.
 All have decks, wood-burning fireplaces and screen porches.
 An honor-system pantry stocks the makings for s'mores, and activities for kids round out days spent fishing and swimming.
 Visitors either bring their groceries or take the 10-minute boat ride back to the mainland for dinner.
-From $450 for two per night.
 (877) 583-5697; ludlowsresort.com

 Mission Point Resort, Mackinac Island, Michigan

 Nestled between Michigan's Upper and Lower peninsulas, Mackinac has been drawing tourists to its Lake Huron shores for more than 100 years.
 Bicycle rentals, golf, pools, a spa and four restaurants give Mission Point's visitors lots of on-site options, but most blend time on the 239-room property with trips downtown.
 Visitors come to this carless isle for horse-and-buggy rides, fudge, shopping and hikes in Mackinac Island State Park.
 (800) 833-7711; missionpoint.com